TalhaFaredi/Custom-Fast-API-model-training-and-prediction-streamlit-APP/README.md

 # Iris Species Prediction Web Application

 This project implements a simple web application that predicts the species of an Iris flower based on user input features.
 The application uses a **Decision Tree Classifier** trained on the Iris dataset from Scikit-learn.
-It also demonstrates the use of **FastAPI** for serving the model as a REST API and **Streamlit** for building a web interface.
+It also demonstrates the use of **FastAPI** for serving the model as a REST API and **Streamlit** for building a web interface and streamlit.io for deployment

 ## Table of Contents
 - [Introduction](#introduction)